 Read.
 Cook.
 Eat.
 Discuss.

-The first book will be local chef Sean Sherman’s The Sioux Chef’s Indigenous Kitchen, which celebrates unlike almost any other the foods native to Minnesota’s fertile lands, and the things that grew here long before Europeans arrived.
+The first book will be local chef and tastemaker Sean Sherman’s The Sioux Chef’s Indigenous Kitchen, which celebrates unlike almost any other the foods native to Minnesota’s fertile lands, and the things that grew here long before Europeans arrived.

 Members will then vote on subsequent cookbooks.

 Hosted by licensed dietitian nutritionist and chef Ranelle Kirchner (www.ranellekirchner.com), gatherings will explore not only new and innovative ways to make food, but also new and innovative ways to view and discuss food at any/every stage of preparation.